nirzaf/payroll-management-system/readme.md

 A modular architecture is recommended with clearly defined components:
 - **Module Separation:** Divide the system into separate modules for employee management, payroll processing, reporting, and ticketing management.
 - **Interactions and Error Handling:** Establish clear data flows, standardized error handling, and strict input validation across modules.
-- **Security Policies:** Ensure that authentication and authorization are enforced consistently across all components.

 #### UI Layer
 - **Screen Integration:**